6. Fair Value

 HECM loans - securitized into Ginnie Mae HMBS

-These loans are valued utilizing a present value methodology that discounts estimated future cash flows over the life of the loan portfolio using weighted average remaining life (“WAL”), conditional prepayment rate (“CPR”), loss frequency, loss severity, borrower draw rate, and discount rate assumptions.
+These loans are valued utilizing a present value methodology that discounts estimated projected cash flows over the life of the loan portfolio using weighted average remaining life (“WAL”), conditional prepayment rate (“CPR”), loss frequency, loss severity, borrower draw, and discount rate assumptions.

 Level 3